-Problems with a non-hormonal intrauterine device (IUD) used for birth control.
-Adenomyosis, a condition in which the glands from the lining of the uterus become imbedded in the muscular wall of the uterus.
-This is most likely to occur in middle-aged women who have had several children.
-Pelvic inflammatory disease (PID).
-PID is an infection of the uterus, fallopian tubes, and other organs of the reproductive system.
+Adenomyosis, a condition in which the glands from the lining of the uterus become imbedded in the muscular wall of the uterus; this is most likely to occur in middle-aged women who have had several children.

-Other medical conditions, including liver, kidney, or thyroid disease and bleeding or platelet disorders.
+Other medical conditions that can prevent normal blood clotting, including liver, kidney, or thyroid disease, and bleeding or platelet disorders

 Treatments for Heavy Periods